 Global Function-Based Groups.
 Function-based groups are the strongest characteristic of Amazon’s organizational structure.
-Each major business function has a dedicated group or team, along with a senior manager.
-The strategic objective in having this structural characteristic is to enable Amazon.com to facilitate successful e-commerce operations management throughout the entire organization.
-Considering its ongoing global expansion, the company grows through this feature of the corporate structure in terms of ease of establishing operations in new markets [Read: Amazon.com Inc.’s Generic & Intensive Growth Strategies].
+Each major business function, such as Consumer Business, has a dedicated group or team, and a senior manager.
+The strategic objective in having this structural characteristic is effectiveness combined with efficiency in Amazon’s operations management throughout the organization.
+Function-based grouping in the company structure affects resource availability for various areas of operations, such as consumer electronics design and development.
+Through this feature of the corporate structure, the company grows in terms of support for establishing new market operations, as described in Amazon’s generic competitive strategy and intensive growth strategies.
+This characteristic of the online retailer’s corporate structure reflects traditional organizational design that focuses on basic business functions.
 The following are the major function-based groups in Amazon’s organizational structure:

 - Office of the CEO

 - Amazon Web Services (AWS)

 - Legal and Secretariat